-Does negativity have a place in marketing content?
+Does complaining have a place in marketing?
 Sure it does!
 In fact, complaining about some problem or other is a time-honored tradition, especially in your pain statement. ("You scrubbed those dishes till your hands were raw and the plates are still filthy.
 Don't you wish there was a dishwashing liquid that really made things easier?")
-But like most copywriting techniques, there's a right way and a wrong way to go about it.
+But as with most copywriting techniques, there's a right way and wrong way to go about it.

-Of course a pain statement can enhance the power of your marketing content by making your prospective customers feel that you truly understand their challenges, fears and frustrations.
-But even the most compassionate pain statement can work against you if you hammer away at it like Debbie Downer.
-Present the problem, yes, but then leap into the solution in time to salvage the audience members' mood and get them excited about the solution -- you.
+Tearing down the other guy has its downside.
+If you want to position yourself as better than competition, go right ahead -- but I wouldn't make a whole campaign about it.
+Your audience might wonder why you're feeling that insecure about Brand X. The reader of your content may ask,"Why doesn't this brand talk about its own positive qualities more?"
+Even your pain statement can work against you if you hammer away at it like Debbie Downer.
+Present the problem, yes, but then leap into the solution in time to salvage the reader's mood and get them excited about the solution -- you.

-I've mentioned previously that the occasional rant can add a little spice to your blog among the many other kinds of articles you post there.
+The occasional rant can add a little spice to your blog among the many other kinds of articles you post there.
 But tread carefully.
 Just as too much spice can ruin a meal, too much ranting can ruin your online presence.
 Negativity in large doses will simply drive readers away.
 I follow a certain well-known copywriter's blog less frequently than I once did for this very reason -- I got tired of reading complaints about this or that bad experience with a client, how the industry isn't what it used to be, etc. If a blog can be said to take on a persona, this one had become a cranky old fart.
-Don't you do the same, unless your business expressly caters to that crowd.
+Don't you do the same, unless your business expressly caters to the "You kids get off my lawn" crowd.